doug-moen/openscad2/rfc/Objects.md

   translate([0,0,height]) sphere(r=radius);
   cylinder(d=diameter,h=height);
 };
+lollipop(radius=15); // more candy!
 ```

 This is a backwards-compatible reinterpretation of the `{...}` syntax in OpenSCAD.

 ## Programming with Objects

 Objects are powerful; they solve a variety of different problems in OpenSCAD.
+The key features are:
+* An object is a collection of named fields that can be queried using `.` notation.
+* Objects can encapsulate a model's geometry together with its parameters.
+* An object can be "customized", using function call notation to override some fields and recompute the geometry.

 ### Objects are Modules for Beginners
 In classic OpenSCAD, modules are parameterized shapes.